Harbor Freight Tools: Philanthropy

 Harbor Freight Tools states "one of our core values is giving back to the great communities where we live, work and serve.
 With respect and humility, we strive to support and strengthen communities, big and small, across the United States."
-The company supports K-12 education, veterans, and police and fire organizations with donations and gifts of tools and equipment.
+The company supports K-12 skilled trades education, veterans, and police and fire organizations with donations and gifts of tools and equipment.

 On January 9, 2013, CEO Eric Smidt, through Harbor Freight Tools, donated $1.4 million of tools and equipment to the Los Angeles Unified School District's (LAUSD) Career Technical Education.
-The donation was presented to LAUSD Board President Monica Garcia and Executive Director Michael Romero at the East Los Angeles Skills Center and Occupational Center in front of an assembly.

-Later in the same year, Harbor Freight Tools expanded its Tools for Schools program by donating a $100,000 gift of tools and equipment to South Carolina schools.

 In 2016, Eric Smidt formed The Smidt Foundation to house Harbor Freight Tools for Schools and support other education, health, safety, and community needs.
-The Harbor Freight Tools for Schools Prize for Teaching Excellence awards more than $1 million annually to skilled trades teachers and their schools.
+The Harbor Freight Tools for Schools Prize for Teaching Excellence awards more than $1.5 million annually to skilled trades teachers and their schools, and in total, has awarded over $10 million to date.

-In February 2018, Cedars-Sinai announced a $50 million gift from Eric and Susan Smidt and The Smidt Foundation to create the Smidt Heart Institute.

 In March 2020, in response to the COVID-19 pandemic, Harbor Freight Tools committed to donate its entire supply of N95 masks, face shields, and nitrile gloves to U.S. hospitals which had a 24-hour emergency room.